 To recognize if there is a violation of the open-closed principle, there is a list of symptoms that can be used to detect such violations:

-- There are conditions to determine a strategy just like the if conditions in the
+- There are conditions to determine a strategy just like the if

 - Same variables or constants are used in conditions and recurring inside the same class or related classes.